vippsas/vipps-recurring-api/vipps-recurring-postman.md

 ### Step 5: Run the Agreement Controller examples

-See the [Recurring API Specifications](https://vippsas.github.io/vipps-recurring-api/#/) for details about the calls.
+For details about the calls, see [Agreement v2 endpoints](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20v2%20endpoints) in the Recurring API Specifications.

 #### 1. Create a minimal agreement